sam-harri/CurriculumVitae/public/posts/less-booleans.md

 # set_alignment("middle") # static analysis error
 ```

 This is especially nice as it keep everything neatly tied in the function signature, and also means the user doesn't need to import the Enum.

 ### 3. Union of Dataclasses (poor mans ADT)

 When different states must carry different data, a union of dataclasses is great.
-It emulates the algebraic data types (ADTs) found in other languages, like Rust (so it has to be good).
+It's basically a poor mans algebraic data types (ADTs).

 For our `UserStatus` example, an `Inactive` state might need a `last_seen` timestamp, while an `Away` state could have a custom message.